Your World Expands Through What You Perceive

 I don’t know if it was before I met him or after I started dating him.

-What if you had a thought (perception) somewhere along the lines of ``I think he's going to cheat (because he's so cool and kind)''?
+What if you had a thought (perception) somewhere along the lines of “I think he’s going to cheat (because he’s so attractive and charming)”?

 In the first place, it’s what I think.

-Because ``I have that kind of understanding,'' the world will only expand in that way.
+Because “I have that kind of perception,” the world will only expand in that way.

 That’s all there is to it.